COVID-19 Updates & Risk Assessments [updated 5th Jan 2021]

-We’re closely monitoring the updates around the coronavirus; as you will be aware, Wigan is now considered a high risk area by the Government and Local Area Protection Team.
+We are continuing to closely monitor the updates around the coronavirus; as you will be aware, Wigan is considered a high risk area by the Government and Local Area Protection Team.

-From Saturday 26 September, residents and visitors in Wigan, are required to follow the restrictions currently in place in Greater Manchester.
+From Saturday 26 September, residents and visitors in Wigan, were required to follow the restrictions in place across Greater Manchester.

-As of Monday 28th September 2020, we will be taking some extra measures in school to protect our pupils and staff in response to rising cases of coronavirus in Wigan.
-These have been communicated to staff via MS Teams and to parents/carers via Class Dojo.
+As of Monday 28th September 2020, we took extra measures in school to protect our pupils and staff in response to rising cases of coronavirus in Wigan and Greater Manchester.
+These additional measures have been communicated to staff via MS Teams and to parents/carers via Class Dojo.

-It however, remains important that all risks are considered on an ongoing basis to ensure the health and safety of all members of the school community, including visitors.
+It however, remains of paramount importance that all risks are considered on an ongoing basis to ensure the health and safety of all members of the school community, including visitors are maintained.

 Our Risk Assessments are continually updated inline with changing guidance / advice to help manage the risks associated with the coronavirus (COVID-19) pandemic and identify any potential risks when allowing pupils, staff and visitors onto the school premises.